ChaiWeiXuan/brainhack-EEG-depression-ml-dl/README.md

 Preliminary results suggested that SVM achieved higher accuracy (> 0.95) compared to EEGNet (~0.8), possibly due to limited hyperparameter tuning and model optimization in this early-stage exploration.

+While deep learning provides promising end-to-end modeling capabilities, classical approaches like SVM may still offer superior performance when the dataset is small and features are carefully extracted.

 #### Deliverable 1: Preprocessing & Bandpower Feature

-EEG preprocessing pipeline using MNE-Python, and extraction of frequency-domain features (band power) for classification.
+An EEG preprocessing pipeline was implemented using MNE-Python, followed by the extraction of frequency-domain features (band power) for classification purposes.

 #### Deliverable 2: Machine Learning_SVM

-Training and evaluation of a Support Vector Machine (SVM) model based on extracted band power features.
+A Support Vector Machine (SVM) model was trained and evaluated based on the extracted band power features.
+Grid search with 10-fold cross-validation was used to tune key hyperparameters (e.g., C, gamma).

+Several trials were conducted, including the integration of feature selection and dimensionality reduction using PCA.
+However, these modifications did not improve the accuracy, suggesting that the original band power features already effectively captured discriminative patterns related to depression in the EEG data, or that such techniques may not be beneficial in this particular case.

 #### Deliverable 3: Deep Learning_EEGNet

-Training and evaluation of a EEGNet model using preprocessing EEG epoch data, implemented on Google Colab with GPU support.
+An EEGNet model [page](https://github.com/vlawhern/arl-eegmodels) was trained and evaluated using preprocessed EEG epoch data, without extracting band power features.
+The model was implemented on Google Colab with GPU support.

+Hyperparameter tuning was conducted using both Keras Tuner and manual for-loop implementations, each within a 10-fold cross-validation framework.
+Due to time constraints, only minimal tuning was performed, which may explain the lower performance (~80% accuracy).
+Nevertheless, this pipeline demonstrates how CNN-based architectures can be applied end-to-end to EEG data.

 ## Conclusion and acknowledgement

+This project was my first attempt at an EEG decoding pipeline, from preprocessing, feature extraction, to model training with SVM and EEGNet.
+Though basic, it revealed skill gaps in computational neuroscience and BCI, guiding my future learning.

+I appreciate the supportive learning environment and resources from Brainhack School 2025, including video tutorials and coding notebooks.
+Special thanks to the researchers who shared the MDD EEG dataset on Figshare and the EEGNet developers for their open-source contribution.
+This project reflects the power of open science and community collaboration.